 Bejurin.
-He put me in a household on Pine Street.
-I lived a few blocks from Mork & Mindy's house.
-My housemates were all in the practitioner group, disciples in his inner circle, the practitioner group.
-Some of the people I met in those early days had new names, Harmonizing names they'd made up for themselves to symbolize their new life in what was already beginning to transmogrify into a cult.
-One of them was Doña; her name had been Donna before.
-I decided to do 'em one better by going directly to the source: I asked TH to give me a new name.
-He'd evidently refused to do this before, but seemed willing to make an exception in my case.
-He made it up of whole cloth.
-I got a call from one of my housemates, who was acting as his "secretary," relaying the word from him that it was taking shape, and had three syllables.
-I got another call a few days later, this time from the man himself, but I couldn't understand what he was shouting in his Philly accent.
-My housemate had to take the phone from him and she said "Hello Bejurin" very clearly and memorably.
+TH put me in a household on Pine Street a few blocks east of Mork and Mindy's house.
+My housemates were all in the practitioner group, disciples in his inner circle of more advanced students studying to become Harmonizers.
+Some of them had given themselves new names, like Doña.
+Harmonizing names to symbolize their new life in what was already beginning to transmogrify into a cult.
+I was in even deeper than that: I gave up my naming rights, asking TH to give me a new name.
+I was told he had refused to do this before, but he seemed willing to make an exception in my case.
+He made it up over the course of several days.
+I got a call from one of my housemates, who at that time was acting as his secretary (et cetera), relaying word from him that it was taking shape: it had three syllables and started with a B. A few days later I got a call from the man himself, but I couldn't understand what he was shouting in his thick Philly accent.
+My housemate had to take the phone from him.
+She said Hello Bejurin very clearly.
 I can still hear her voice.
-I let myself be saddled with Bejurin (no, not Bjorn, it's bee-EE-jay) from 1979 until 2004, when I began preparing to shed my allegiance to that era of my past.
+I let myself be saddled with Bejurin (no, not Bjorn, it's bee-EE-jay) from 1979 until 2004, when I finally got the gumption to begin shedding my misplaced allegiance to that era of my past.

 Camping trip.
 With that for an opening there was nowhere to go but down.
 But I kept it together just long enough to go on an intense two-week camping trip, the practitioner trip.
 Joke of the day: even when we slept it was in tents.
 We camped beside a monumental medial moraine, a boulder field of house-size boulders.
 Days we hiked and climbed on the ridges or followed the creek into the Weminuche.
 Nights we circled the fire.
 No shortage of Ten High, TH's namesake bottom-shelf bourbon.
 Two weeks of campfire circles and it never ran out.
 Talk about your loaves and fishes.

-The aftermath.
-According to the Daily Camera I fell 35 feet; I went back to the spot at one point and it looked more like 25 to me, maybe 30 tops.
+Opioids.
+According to the Daily Camera I fell 35 feet; I went back to the spot a year or two later and it looked more like 25 to me, maybe 30 tops.
 Whatever.
 It was far enough to break two bony parts I'd never heard of before: the ramus of my right ischium, and the coracoid process of my right scapula.
 I fell onto a scree slope; that saved my life.
 Evidently I'd been calling out for help.
 I emerged into consciousness to see three faces hovering over me, hikers who'd heeded my call and come to my rescue.
-Eventually Rocky Mountain Search & Rescue arrived.
+Eventually Rocky Mountain Rescue arrived, bless 'em.
 They assessed me, gave me morphine, strapped me onto a stretcher, and carried me down the trail to the ambulance, several miles away.
 It was a bumpy ride.
-The morphine didn't do anything but make me nauseous; I puked over the side of the stretcher a time or two.
+The morphine didn't do much for pain but it did make me nauseous; I puked over the side of the stretcher a time or two.
 I got no relief until I got reassessed in the ER and a shot of demerol.
 It reminded me of my tonsillectomy at age 5.
 I was given sodium pentathol.
 I babbled to the nurse that I would come back every year to have my tonsils out.
 In Boulder I didn't babble nuthin', just eased down into my nod, carried away in the tender embrace of the Angel of Synthetic Opioids.
 There's a waltz for that: